What Americans are reading

-Since 1995, U.S. TV appraisals for the Daytona 500 have been the most elevated for any auto race of the year.
+Since 1995, U.S. TV appraisals for the Daytona race have been the most elevated for any auto race of the year.
 The race has been outperforming the Indianapolis 500.
-The 2006 Daytona 500 pulled in the 6th biggest live worldwide TV crowd of any game that year with 20 million watchers.
+The 2006 Daytona pulled in the sixth biggest live worldwide TV crowd of any game that year with 20 million watchers.

-The race is infamous for the crashes.
+Unfortunately, this race is infamous for its crashes.
 In 2001, NASCAR legend Dale Earnhardt lost his life in a final lap accident.

 Daytona International Speedway is 2.5 miles long.
 It takes 200 laps to finish the 500-mile race.
 Notwithstanding, the race is considered official only after two stages of 120 laps are finished which accounts for 300 miles.